Mikk155/Sven-Co-op/README.md

-### Boolean that returns true the given text file contains szComparator as a line. use as a blacklist by giving g_Engine.mapname
+### Boolean that returns true if the given text file contains szComparator as a line. use as a blacklist by giving g_Engine.mapname
 ```angelscript
 g_Util.IsStringInFile( const string& in szPath, string& in szComparator )
 ```